BenRGarcia/Vue.js-Bootstrapv4-Template/README.md

   * find the `"deploy"` script, scroll waaaaay to the right, add your github repo link there, too

+4. `$ npm run deploy` to automatically create a `gh-pages` branch, which GitHub will automatically set as your default GitHub page

-4. You may want to consider `$ npm outdated` and/or `$ npm update` for package updates after the creation of this template
+5. You may want to consider `$ npm outdated` and/or `$ npm update` for package updates after the creation of this template